rdccorona/d2sautobodyshop/Game Files/README.md

 # -----------------------------------------------------

 # Setup Instructions:
-# 1. On this GitHub page, click "code" and download
+# 1. On this GitHub page, click "code" and download zip.
-# 2. Download the Game Files Folder.
-# 3. If you don't already have Visual Studio, download it.
+# 2. If you don't already have VSCode, download it.
-# 4. If you don't already have Python, download it.
+# 3. If you don't already have Python, download it (version 3.10).
-# 5. Open Visual Studio, and import Game Files folder.
+# 4. Open VSCode, and import Game Files folder.
-# 6. While in the Game Files directory,  Install pygame (type "pip3 install pygame" in the terminal).
+# 5. Navigate to the Game Files directory,  and install pygame (type "pip3 install pygame" in the terminal).
-# 7. Still in the Game Files directory, type "python3 main.py" in the terminal.
+# 6. Still in the Game Files directory, type "python3 main.py" in the terminal.

 # -----------------------------------------------------